• Skip to main content

 Can you share a story about the funniest mistake you made when you were first starting?
 Can you tell us what lessons you learned from that?

-Melissa Marsocci: Well, the story isn’t exactly funny.
+Melissa Starowitz: Well, the story isn’t exactly funny.
 Or maybe it is, because it’s so naive and foolish.
 But when I first began, I actually opened my first Urgent Care before the age of 28.
 So, I was pretty young.
 Young, female and had this terrible misconception that I was just supposed to know everything.
 And when I had to admit that it felt like I was a failure.

 I made a lot of mistakes because of that but I could have spared myself if I didn’t have that ignorant logic.Luckily I came to know some older and wise business owners, who admitted that they had had mentors.
 Somebody with that mindset, would probably be shocked because they were so successful.
 But that was the whole point you see?
 That was part of why they were successful.
 They weren’t afraid to talk about what they were facing with others and how to get through difficult circumstances